 Do Dog Attacks Usually Happen Because A Dog Is Provoked?

-There are times where a dog bite happens because a dog is provoked.
+There are times where a dog bite occurs because a dog is provoked.
 If a dog bites occur because it is provoked, that could be a defense for the dog’s owner against the person that was bitten or attacked.

 Do Dogs Attack Randomly?
 Do Dogs Just Snap And Attack People Sometimes?